Kovah/LinkAce-Website/content/docs/v2/setup/post-setup.md

 weight: 60
 ---

 After the setup wizard is finished, LinkAce can save links immediately.
-Use this checklist to enable the features most users expect: correct generated URLs, email, cron, backups, visibility defaults, imports, and the Bookmarklet.
+Use this checklist to enable the features most users expect: correct generated URLs, email, cron, search, backups, visibility defaults, imports, and the Bookmarklet.

 If you want a guided first session after completing these checks, continue with [First Steps After Setup]({{< relref path="docs/v2/getting-started/first-steps.md" >}}).